Shared World Does Not Equal Fan Fiction

 But don’t you have to sound like everyone else writing in that world?

 No. You can develop your very distinct voice.
-I was known these days as the quirky one among the many Forgotten Realms authors.
-My characters aren’t super high-powered, they don’t save the entire world on a daily basis, and they often have pretty mundane concerns, like fixing the barn roof or moving out of the family home.
-I had great fun creating offbeat plots about characters in the Forgotten Realms and other worlds that may or may not include small pets, topiary dragons, and vast libraries.
+Fans called me the quirky one among the many Forgotten Realms authors.
+My characters weren't super high-powered, they didn’t save the entire world on a daily basis, and they often had pretty mundane concerns, like fixing the barn roof or moving out of the family home.
+I enjoyed creating offbeat plots about characters in the Forgotten Realms which included small pets, topiary dragons, and vast graveyards.

 For Arkham Horror, my books are more "cozy" than other authors.
 You can find out what I mean by cozy horror elsewhere on this website.